 Food Safety for Businesses

-Food establishments in The City of Milwaukee are inspected by the Consumer Environmental Health Department for violations and unsafe practices.
-Businesses include restaurants, bakeries, coffee shops, caterers, groceries and confectionery stores, meat markets, farmers markets, Temporary events, vending machines, food carts and mobile vendors (food trucks).The City of Milwaukee adopts in the City of Milwaukee Code of Ordinances Chapter 68 (Food License Regulations) the Wisconsin Food Code which is based on the 2009 FDA Model Food Code.
+Food establishments in The City of Milwaukee are inspected by the Consumer Environmental Health Divison for violations and unsafe practices.
+Businesses include restaurants, bakeries, coffee shops, caterers, groceries and confectionery stores, meat markets, farmers markets, temporary events, vending machines, food carts and mobile vendors (food trucks).The City of Milwaukee adopts in the City of Milwaukee Code of Ordinances Chapter 68 (Food License Regulations) the Wisconsin Food Code which is based on the 2013 FDA Model Food Code.
 The FDA Model Food Code contains helpful Annexes that are not in the Wisconsin Food Code such as "Public Health Reasons".
-The FDA also has the2009 Model Food Code in Spanish.
+The FDA also has the 2009 Model Food Code in Spanish.

-The State of Wisconsin created a webpage that offers resources from various agencies and answers to critical questions.
-Here are a few other resources from DHS that might be helpful during this challenging time:
+The State of Wisconsin has a webpage that offers resources from various agencies and answers to critical questions.

 Certified Food Manager